agentheath/portfolio/index.md

 ## About this Site

-This site was created with Markdown, Git and GitHub, Jekyll, and VSCode using a docs-as-code workflow.
+This site was created with Markdown, Git and GitHub, Jekyll, and Claude Code using a docs-as-code workflow.

 <!--
 ### Todo